roprice/liver-us-nnunet-baselines/README.md

-# Data efficiency study of nnU-Net for malignant liver mass segmentation on B-mode ultrasound
+# Data efficiency study of nnU-Net for segmenting cancerous liver masses on B-mode ultrasound images

 This research tries to answer the question: what are the baseline training data needed to train nnU-Net to detect and segment malignant liver masses using B-mode ultrasound imagery?

 To do this, it establishes a reproducible segmentation baseline and data efficiency analysis, using nnU-Net on the Annotated Ultrasound Liver (AUL) dataset.
+We trained nnU-Net at eight nested training set sizes (from 25 to 625 images) and evaluated each subsequent model against a fixed 110-image test set.

 ## Key findings